Tangent spaces of diffeological spaces and their variants: Right tangent spaces and external tangent spaces of diffeological spaces

 where $[p,v]\in\internal{x}{X}$, $p\colon \plotdom{p}\to X$ is a plot and $v\in T_0 (\plotdom{p})$.
 This defines the natural transformation $\nattransglobal=\{\nattransglobal_{(X,x)}\}_{(X,x)\in\obj(\dflgbased)}\colon\internalfunctor\Rightarrow\globalrightfunctor$, where we regard $\internalfunctor$ as a functor from $\dflgbased$.
 We also have the natural transformation $\nattransglobalexternal\colon\internalfunctor\Rightarrow\globalexternalfunctor$ in the same manner as \proref{proposition image of internal is external}. \end{defi}

 We want to know when the right tangent space and the global right tangent space coincide.
 Here is one of sufficient conditions.
-In what follows, for a diffeological space $X$, we call the largest topology which makes all elements of $\smoothmap{X}{\mathbb{R}}$ continuous the \italic{$I$-topology} of $X$.
-This coincides with the $I$-topology of the differential space $\Pi X$, which is introduced in the appendix \ref{section differential and frolicher}.
+In what follows, for a diffeological space $X$, we call the smallest topology which makes all elements of $\smoothmap{X}{\mathbb{R}}$ continuous the \italic{$I$-topology} of $X$.
+This coincides with the $I$-topology of the differential space $\Phi X$, which is introduced in the appendix \ref{section differential and frolicher}.
+Note that the $I$-topology is contained in the $D$-topology of the pullback diffeology of $X$ by the family of smooth functions $C^\infty(X, \mathbb{R})$.
+The inclusion need not be an equality.
+For example, if $X=\mathbb{R}^{J}$ is equipped with the product diffeology and $|J|=2^{\aleph_0}$, then its $I$-topology is the product topology, whereas its $D$-topology is the strictly finer $c^\infty$-topology; see \cite[Theorem~3.7]{MR3270173} and \cite[Example~4.8 and the proof of Example~4.27]{MR1471480}.

 \begin{defi} Let $X$ be a diffeological space, let $x\in X$, and let $\mathscr{O}$ be a topology on the set $X$. $X$ is said to be \italic{smoothly regular at $x$ for $\mathscr{O}$} if for any open neighborhood $U\in\mathscr{O}$ of $x$, there exists some smooth map $\lambda\colon X\to \mathbb{R}$ such that $\lambda(x)=1$ and $\lambda(y)=0$ for any $y\notin U$.
 Also, $X$ is said to be \italic{smoothly regular for $\mathscr{O}$} if for any $x\in X$, $X$ is smoothly regular at $x$ for $\mathscr{O}$. \end{defi}